Blackfell/blackfell.github.io/_pages/about.md

 ### Something I haven't thought of

-Imagine the greatest genious that ever has or will be, they are human, and therefore limited; they will not, for example, be able to tell you something that would never have ocurred to them.
+Imagine the greatest genius that ever has or will be, they are human, and therefore limited; they will not, for example, be able to tell you something that would never have occurred to them.
 I am far from perfect, so I'm sure there are things I could help people with that I haven't thought of; if you know what it is, please, tell me.